IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 }
 ```

-The third and final step will allow to see the updated access token in the associated panel every time it's renrewed.
+The third and final step will allow to see the updated access token in the associated panel every time it's renewed.
 The `OidcTokenManager` exposes a `addOnTokenObtained` method which takes a callback as a parameter.
 This callback will be invoked every time an access token is obtained.
-This includes the first time th euser logs in as well as the next times when the token is silently renewed.
+This includes the first time the user logs in as well as whenever the token is silently renewed.

 ```js
 var manager = new OidcTokenManager(settings);